activecm/rita-legacy/Readme.md

 * Source your .bashrc (the installer added RITA to the PATH): `source ~/.bashrc`
 * Start MongoDB: `sudo service mongod start`

-### Docker Installation
-RITA is available as a Docker image at activecm/rita, [check out the instructions in the wiki](https://github.com/activecm/rita/wiki/Docker-Installation).

 ### Manual Installation
 To install each component of RITA by hand, [check out the instructions in the wiki](https://github.com/activecm/rita/wiki/Installation).